 Annual CCHD contributions to support community organizations are made possible by Catholics throughout the United States who contribute to CCHD each year.
 To qualify for CCHD funds, applicant organizations must not promote, in any way, activities that work against Catholic values.
 CCHD's grants to local anti-poverty efforts are screened, awarded and monitored in close partnership with local Catholic dioceses.
 CCHD grants to groups in a local community require the explicit approval of the bishop of that diocese.

-CCHD has three Grant Programs:
+CCHD has two Grant Programs:

 Community Development Grant Program